Alrobbertz/swxsoc_core/docs/user-guide/logger.rst

 Its purpose is to provide users the ability to decide which log and warning messages to show, to capture them, and to send them to a file.

-All messages provided by HERMES use this logging facility which is based on the Python `logging` module rather than print statements.
+All messages provided by SWxSOC use this logging facility which is based on the Python `logging` module rather than print statements.

 Messages can have one of several levels, in increasing order of importance: